Seizure Management & ASM Dosing Pathway

 Carbamazepine / Oxcarbazepine Voltage-gated Na channel blockade Strong CYP450 auto-induction properties (Carbamazepine).
 Monitor for dose-dependent hyponatremia.

 Ethosuximide T-type Calcium channel blockade Narrow spectrum.
-The definitive first-line agent exclusively for pure absence seizures.
+The first-line agent for pure absence seizures.

 Clonazepam / Clobazam Positive GABA-A modulator Highly effective adjunctive therapy for myoclonic or focal networks.
 Clobazam has a lower sedative burden.